daylanpires/daylanpires/README.md

   - 🌱 I’m currently a student on the FullStack Development course at Universidade Estácio de Sá

-  - 🔭 I’m currently working on team management, and I am looking for my first job opportunity on Software Development.
+  - 🔭 I’m working on team management, and looking for my first job opportunity on Software Development.
 </p>

 <!-- Dropdown -->